gabriella-harrison25/Position_Matters_Statistical_Profiles_Across_The_PLL/Timeline.md

 *July 30* - Complete Midi analysis; at end of session realized that comparing top midis by turnovers/caused turnovers was not clear, so decided to change statistics for  next session.

-*July 31* - Complete Midi top player analysis with new statistics - 2pt vs 1pt shots on goal;
+*July 31* - Complete Midi top player analysis with new statistics - 2pt vs 1pt shots on goal; finish LSM, SSDM, FO positional analysis; found error with algorithm to find top players in previous analyses so corrected it;